Pre-Immigration Tax Planning – What You Need To Know About Green Card Tax Implications

-Putting assets in a foreign company allows for easier access to the money and assets, but still offers asset protection (albeit not as strong as a trust) at a simpler and less involved process.
+Putting assets in a foreign company allows for easier access to the money and assets.
+And it still offers asset protection (albeit not as strong as a trust) at a simpler and less involved process.
 Trust structures are very unique to each person’s situation and should be analyzed accordingly.

-Other tax and reporting requirements Green Card holders need to know
+Other tax and reporting requirements Green Card holders must know

 Besides adequately planning for US taxation before becoming a permanent US resident, you should be aware of these other requirements and implications:

 Reporting foreign bank accounts and other financial assets